SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 To guide us in working to achieve a safe, quality product, KORE also defines a rigorous set of operational controls to manage known risks.
 These controls generally align with top global requirements and consensus standards, local regulatory needs, and where needed, establishing our own standards to protect consumers.

-Our governance framework includes regulatory compliance, standards, requirements and guidelines for all aspects of the supply chain, including:
+Our governance framework includes regulatory compliance, standards, requirements and guidelines.
+Our framework covers all aspects of the supply chain, including:

 • Product Formulation